-Press and hold 1, 2, or b to recall the previously saved memory positions.
+Press and hold 1, 2, or to recall the previously saved memory positions if you are driver 1 or 2 identified in the DIC welcome message.
+RKE transmitters 3-8 will not recall memory positions.

-To stop Manual Memory Recall movement, release 1, 2, or the or press any of the following controls:
+To stop Manual Memory recall movement, release 1, 2, or or press any of the following controls: